thesephist/oak/www/content/http-perf.md

 To make these measurements, I set up a _server_ program, whose only job will be to accept and respond to HTTP requests as quickly as possible, and a _hammer_ program, which will try to send as many HTTP requests as possible to the server program, sequentially.

-The _hammer_ program is straightforward: it sends as many requests as the server will respond, sequentially, in a loop every second, and reports the throughput and latency for that second.
+The _hammer_ program is straightforward: it sends as many requests as the server will respond to, sequentially, in a loop every second, and reports the throughput and latency for that second.

 ```oak
 std := import('std')